 Oddly enough, Dr. Kenneth Hughes did see her in 2018 at his office and surgery center in Los Angeles, and she wanted to do another procedure.
 Though she did not schedule the new procedure, she did pay a portion of the old debt.
 Dr. Kenneth Hughes was surprised, honored, and humbled by her gesture.
 With all of the con-artists and frauds all around, she reminded everyone that there are good people out there who do have a moral compass and who will actually return to settle up with an old friend.

 by Dr. Kenneth Benjamin Hughes

-I performed the procedure for free that day for her in the afternoon.
-She continued to heal well from the procedure, but I have not seen her in her in a while for follow-up.
-I do know that her son did actually pass away not long after the treatment.
-I think about situations like this from time to time and how we as surgeons sometimes feel like there is not a great deal we can do, especially under dire circumstances.
-In this case, I like to think that maybe performing that surgery for her gave her some small solace in her time of need.
+Dr. Kenneth Hughes performed the procedure for free that day for her in the afternoon.
+She continued to heal well from the procedure.
+Her son did actually pass away not long after the treatment.
+Dr. Hughes thinks about situations like this and how surgeons sometimes feel there is not a great deal that can be done, especially under dire circumstances.
+In this case, Dr. Hughes likes to think that maybe performing that surgery for her gave her some small solace in her time of need.

 Visit Dr. Kenneth Benjamin Hughes's You Tube Channel for More Great Plastic Surgery Videos

 Evaluating Plastic Surgery Patients for Risk of Blood Clot with Dr. Kenneth Benjamin Hughes

 Dr. Kenneth Benjamin Hughes, Harvard-trained board certified plastic surgeon in Los Angeles, has performed thousands of elective cosmetic surgery procedures.
 The patient base is generally healthy as this is elective surgery.
 However, some of the patients who elect to pursue elective plastic surgery may have medical issues or mutations, which may make them more susceptible to blood clots.